ScardyFluff/Fluff_Mod_DontStarveTogether_CharacterTemplate/README.md

-# Multiplayer Template
+# Fluff, The Stubborn Warrior
-A character template for Don't Starve Together.
+Mod files for a Don't Starve Together character mod.